ROCm/rocPyDecode/docs/install/install.rst

 Prerequisites setup script
 --------------------------

-For your convenience, we provide the setup script, rocPyDecode-requirements.py, which installs all required dependencies.
+For your convenience, a setup script has been provided which installs all required dependencies, ``rocPyDecode-requirements.py``.
 Run this script only once.

 .. code:: shell